 I let it hang to dry for about a day and it was completely dry.

-This can help make your indoor/outdoor rug last a long time and you can really get your money’s worth out of it.
+This can help make your patio rug last a long time and you can really get your money’s worth out of it.
 Do you have any tips for how to clean an indoor/outdoor area rug?